ohata-toast/EasyCache/en/console-guide.md

 - Description: Description of a replication group can be changed.
 - Configuration Profile: Redis setting can be changed.
 - Max Memory: Volume of the maximum memory for usage can be changed.
-- Master Down Time: Wait time can be configured for a health check response to see if the master node is down; default is 3000ms.

 - Auto Backup Setting: Select whether to use auto backup.
 	- Backup Retention Period: From 1 day, up to 30 days
 	- Backup Start Time: Specify start time of a backup, by 30-minute interval.
 	- Backup Time: Backup to start randomly between start time and a specific time, from 1 hour up to 3 hours.

+- Replica 노드가 있을 때 확인할 수 있는 항목은 아래와 같습니다.
+  - Master Down Time: Wait time can be configured for a health check response to see if the master node is down; default is 3000ms.

 3. Check changes and click **Change**.
     Service port, Redis Version, Instance Type, and Availability Area cannot be changed, once they're configured.
 ### Auto Backups